AV-98-Ingram/LeetCodeSolutions/October/Readme.md

 **494-Target_sum**
 - essentially like Ping Pong, remember Ping Pong?

+**646-Maximum_length_of_pair_chain**
+- Sort the intervals by their upper bounds.
+Then for an interval pairs[i], it is impossible for pairs[i+1] to lead a longer chain than the one leaded by pairs[i].
+Thus, no need to do backtrack tryouts.
+It only needs one scan.

 **679-24_game**
 - built a teeny-tiny Real number system based on numerator / denomenator

+**1030-Matrix_cells_in_distance_order**
+- I thought the idea of that keeping expanding the surrounding border of the center would work but it won't.
+Because cells on the border have different distances to the center.
+- fixing a distance and filling all cells sharing the distance is the right way of doing it

 **Easys**
 - 80-Remove_duplicates_from_sorted_array_II